FlintSable/liri-node-app-redone/README.md

 - npm
 - node
 - chalk
+- Spotify API
+- Twitter API
+- OMDB API

 ## Code Explaination
-- my-tweets accesses and displays 20 of my last tweets
+- my-tweets will accesses and displays 20 of my last tweets
 - spotify-this-song will return a seach of you choice and prompt for a sample
 - movie-this will return the movie you have searched
-- movie searches go to a log file
+- requests get logged to log.log in the k folder in log folder